Who we are

 Geneva Call launches http://www.theirwords.org

-Geneva Call launches a second Deed of Commitment on the protection of children
+Geneva Call launches the Deed of Commitment on the Prohibition of Sexual Violence in Armed Conflict and towards the Elimination of Gender Discrimination.

 Geneva Call organises an unprecedented conference